11Nate11/startup/README.md

-# Startup
+# Startup Notes

-this is a test

-this is a test again

-this is a test again again (again)
+I learned how to resolve a merge conflict!